 - Investments in digital communication technologies empower human connection

-One of the big lessons to come out of the pandemic is the importance of embracing the human side of business.
+One of the big lessons to come out of the pandemic is the importance of embracing the human side of the business.
 Ultimately, customers want to feel like a name, not a number.
 But traditionally, insurers have been a bit distant when thinking and even talking about their customers.
 “In the insurance industry, when you buy a policy, you are a ‘policyholder.’
 When you make a claim, you are a ‘claimant.’
 You are never a ‘customer.’
 The language we use reflects a mindset, and this mindset needs to shift to be more customer-centered,” noted Seth Rachlin, Ph.D., Executive Vice President, Chief Innovation Officer at Capgemini.

 Even in a world gone digital, insurers have an opportunity to truly connect with their customers as people, wherever they are and however they choose to interact.
 The right technology platform is crucial in enabling these experiences – one that enables two-way, interactive conversations with customers at any time on any device.